scc-digitalhub/digitalhub/docker-compose/dockerfiles/README.md

 # Building images
 Here are the Dockerfiles used to build custom images of certain tools.
 These images should already be available on the *GitHub Container Registry*, and the Compose files are wired to use them, so you can ignore this folder.

-Following is brief list of the changes brought by these images and how to build them locally from this folder.
+Following is a brief list of the changes brought by these images and how to build them locally from this folder.

 ## Apache NiFi
 Based on a release from [the official repository](https://github.com/apache/nifi), but with edited script files to enable configuration and use of OIDC authentication.
 Build with: